Tag

 RetroArch

 RetroArch is a great emulator which lets you play games, media players, and other applications.
 This is a free-to-use and open-source emulator which everyone can use easily.
-Using this you can play classic games on every without any issue.
+Using this you can play classic games on every computer without any issue.
 The interface as seen in the images is very simple and easy to navigate options.

 Apart from the common features, it also has some unique features which you might like.
 The list of features includes netplay, 4K upscaling, rewinding, shaders, next frame response time, machine translation, and many others.